-Any applicant (under the age of 60), regardless of local connection, considered to have sufficient financial means to resolve their own housing situation will not be eligible to join the waiting list.
+Any applicant who owns a home either in the UK or abroad, regardless of their local connection to Welwyn Hatfield, will be considered to have sufficient financial means to resolve their own housing situation and will not qualify to join the Housing Needs Register.

 The following individuals/households will be exempt from requiring a local connection to join the register:

 - A person who is serving in the regular forces or has done so in the five years preceding the date of their application to join the Housing Needs Register.